Birdie MCP Server

 Your session may have expired.
 Disconnect and reconnect the Birdie connector in your client settings, then sign in again.

-#### "Callback URL mismatch" error
+#### "Callback URL mismatch" or "redirect\_uri not allowed" error

 * **Claude (claude.ai)**: Should work out of the box.
 If not, contact your Birdie admin.